-As provided in the law, the practice of pharmacy is a dynamic, patient-oriented health service that applies a scientific body of knowledge to improve and promote patient health by means of appropriate drug use, drug-related therapy, and communication for clinical and consultative purposes.
+As recognized in the law, the practice of pharmacy is a dynamic, patient-oriented health service that applies a scientific body of knowledge to improve and promote patient health by means of appropriate drug use, drug-related therapy, and communication for clinical and consultative purposes.
 Pharmacy practice is continually evolving to include more sophisticated and comprehensive patient care activities.
 (BPC section 4050(b)).
 The evolution of the practice of pharmacy cannot be overstated.
-Over the last several years the scope of practice for pharmacists has expanded to allow for direct patient care activities, including independent initiation and furnishing of hormonal contraception, naloxone, and HIV preexposure and postexposure prophylaxis to name a few.
-Just in the last three years, pharmacists have seen significant expansion of authority to perform patient care services including CLIA waived tests, perform patient care services via population based collaborative practice agreements, and expanded authority to provide FDA-authorized or approved vaccines.
+Over the last decade the permanent scope of practice for pharmacists has expanded to allow for direct patient care activities, including independent initiation and furnishing of vaccines, hormonal contraception, naloxone, and HIV preexposure and postexposure prophylaxis to name a few.
+Just in the last three years, during the COVID-19 public health emergency, pharmacists have seen significant expansion of authority to perform patient care services including CLIA-waived tests, perform patient care services via population based collaborative practice agreements, and expanded authority to provide FDA-authorized or approved vaccines.
 These expansions are both appropriate and consistent with the education and training of pharmacists, and they provide a critical access point to health care for many California patients.
-The vital role pharmacists play in patient health could not have been highlighted more than the essential health care services they have provided through the COVID-19 pandemic.
+The vital role pharmacists and other pharmacy personnel play in patient health could not have been highlighted more than the essential health care services they have provided through the COVID-19 pandemic.